-Control Ref # Foundation's Control Description Test Procedure Test Result 3.01 The Statement of Investment Policies and Objectives, which outlines the Foundation's investment strategies and guidelines, is reviewed and approved annually by the Board of Trustees.
+Control Ref # Company's Control Description Test Procedure Test Result 3.01 The Statement of Investment Policies and Objectives, which outlines the Foundation's investment strategies and guidelines, is reviewed and approved annually by the Board of Trustees.
 Inspected Board of Trustees meeting minutes to determine whether the Statement of Investment Policies and Objectives was reviewed and approved by the Board in the past 12 months.
 No exceptions noted.
-3.02 Quarterly, the investment consultant reviews the investment managers' compliance with the Board's guidelines and policies.
+3.02 Quarterly, the Investment Consultant reviews the Investment Managers' compliance with the Board's guidelines and policies.
 Results of this review are included in the quarterly Investment Summary report reviewed by the Board of Trustees.
-Inspected a sample of quarterly Investment Summary reports to determine whether the reports prepared by the investment consultant were presented to and reviewed by the Board of Trustees.
+Inspected a sample of quarterly Investment Summary reports to determine whether the reports prepared by the Investment Consultant were presented to and reviewed by the Board of Trustees.
 No exceptions noted.
 3.03 Monthly, the Statement of Condition is reconciled against the trust accounting system and U.S. Bank statements for all accounts comprising the Foundation's investment funds.
-These are reviewed and approved by the Foundation Operations Supervisor.
-Inspected a sample of investment funds to determine whether the Statements of Condition were reconciled against the trust processing system and U.S. Bank and approved by the Operations Supervisor.
+These are reviewed and approved by the VP of Investment Research & Operations or Analyst.
+Inspected a sample of investment funds to determine whether the Statements of Condition were reconciled against the trust processing system and U.S. Bank and approved by the VP of Investment Research & Operations or Analyst.
 No exceptions noted.
-3.04 Monthly, the income distribution is posted in the trust accounting system by an Operations Analyst and reviewed by the Operations Supervisor.
-Inspected a sample of investment funds to determine whether income distribution was posted monthly in the trust processing system by an Operations Analyst and reviewed by the Operations Supervisor.
+3.04 Monthly, the income distribution is posted in the trust accounting system by an Investment Operations Analyst and reviewed by the Trust System Manager.
+Inspected a sample of investment funds to determine whether income distribution was posted monthly in the trust processing system by an Investment Operations Analyst and reviewed by the Trust System Manager.
+No exceptions noted.
+3.05 Fees at the account level, as defined in the account agreement, are automatically calculated by the trust accounting system once income is posted in the trust accounting system.
+Inspected a sample of account fees to determine whether fees were calculated automatically and accurately in accordance with the account's fee schedule.
 No exceptions noted.